top of page

 For instance: An entry level “technician” needs to know the basics of electricity,

 use of standard tools, and have basic computer diagnostic skills.
+This is the level of training a Yellow Belt achieves.

 At the end of the 16 week White Belt training program, students will have all of these things and more.
 They will have a basic “Vocabulary” of electricity and electronics.
 They will be comfortable using tools for repair and diagnostic work.
 They will also assemble their own small robot and program it for different tasks.
 Students will understand how inexpensive micro-controllers can be used to do things like: control motors, turn lights on and off, sense objects, temperature etc and communicate with a smart phone.